-- 1. Drive East on Miccosukee Road and turn right into the school parking lot/blacktop area, at the one-way sign. - 2.
-Proceed along the breezeway, passing the Fine Arts Building and PE office.
-The line will stop at the Pavillion. - 3.
-Exit onto Miccosukee by turning right, only.
+- Drive East on Miccosukee Road and turn right into the school parking lot/blacktop area, at the one-way sign. - Proceed along the breezeway, passing the Fine Arts Building and PE office.
+The line will stop at the Pavilion+5. - Exit onto Miccosukee by turning right, only.

-Once you reach the beginning of the line a staff member will meet your car to take the temperature of each student in the car.
+Once you reach the beginning of the line a staff member will meet your car to greet your child.
 Parents should not exit their cars.
+Students will proceed to their classroom.

-Once cleared, your child will proceed to their homeroom.
-In the effort to stay safe and socially distanced, parents are not permitted to enter the classrooms.
+In the effort to create a smooth morning transition, parents are not permitted to enter the classrooms.

 If your child is struggling to leave the car, parents may need to circle back around and try again.
-This may be inconvenient, but we need to respect the schedules of all our parents.
+This may be inconvenient, but we need to respect the schedules of all of our parents.